 Course Title: Earth Science Instructor: Paul Fleischer

-Earth Science is designed to be a general, hands-on, activity-based course covering Next Generation Science Standards on Geology, Meteorology, and Astronomy.
+Earth Science is designed to be an introductory, general, hands-on, activity-based course covering Next Generation Science Standards on Geology, Meteorology, and Astronomy.
 Basic Chemistry and Physics will be taught throughout the year to further understanding of Earth/Space Sciences.

 WEB SITE ACCESS: